scipy/scipy.org/www/scipylib/bug-report.rst

 ===========
 **Please help us by reporting any problems you find.**

-We make use of Github to do project management.
+NumPy and SciPy make use of Github to do project management.
 There, you can see what we are currently working on (Pull Requests), as well as file bug-reports (issues).

 1. Go to the relevant page: